 The main aim of the SNU Water Science and Policy Programme is to create a critical mass of water professionals with a historically and socially contextualised, multi-disciplinary perspective and understanding of water.
 These water professionals would guide development of sustainable and just 21st century policies, programmes and solutions to the growing water crisis.

-Semester Two:- Problems and Applications: A critical assessment of programmes and policies on water in India since Independence, covering large dams, groundwater extraction, watershed development, flood man- agement, drinking water and sanitation, urban and industrial water, legal & institutional aspects of water in India, water conflicts, climate change and SDGs.
+Semester Two—Problems and Applications: A critical assessment of programs and policies on water in India since In¬dependence, covering large dams, groundwater extraction, watershed development, flood management, drinking water and sanitation, urban and industrial water, legal & institutional aspects of water in India, water conflicts, climate change and SDGs.

-Semester Four:–Dissertation: The dissertation will be a mandatory aspect of the two-year post-graduate pro- gramme.
-The dissertation will generally be field-based, with each student hosted at one of the field partners who are a part of the faculty.
-The subjects of Semester 3 will form the basis of selecting a dissertation topic.
+Semester Four—Dissertation: The dissertation will be a mandatory part of the two-year post-graduate program.
+The dis-sertation will generally be field-based, with each student hosted at one of the field partners who are a part of the faculty.